-Halo Cut – Any of the cling or decal sign types can be “halo cut”.
+Custom With Border (Halo Cut) – Any of the cling or decal sign types can be “Custom With Border” (previously known as or sometimes called “halo cut”).
 This means that the sign will be cut to the shape of the actual design with a small border – typically around ¼” – left around the perimeter of the sign.

-Contour Cut – Any cling or decal sign types can be “contour cut.”
+Custom (Contour Cut) – many cling or decal sign types can be custom shape (previously known as or sometimes referred to as “contour cut”).
 This means that the design of the sign will be cut exactly to the perimeter of the sign.
 The most important thing to remember here is that if your sign is all text that you actually want what is called “vinyl lettering” or “cut vinyl”.
 This is often seen on office windows and storefronts where individual adhesive letters are applied to display the company name or brand.
 We don’t currently offer this on the website but can produce it.
 You simply need to call us if this is what you are looking for.
 When it is a simple non-text design, it is cut to the exact shape without any border as the halo cut option entails.